orangejuice/blog/data/activity/movie-人在囧途-2010/record.en.md

 date: 2021-09-16 02:18:32+08:00
 douban:
   rating: 7.8
-  subtitle: 2010 / Mainland China / Comedy / Directed by Yip Wai Man / Starring Xu
+  subtitle: 2010 / Mainland China / Comedy / Directed by Yewei Min / Starring Xu
-    Zheng and Wang Baoqiang
+    Zheng, Wang Baoqiang
 ---

-A remarkably good comedy that touches on many aspects of social reality.
-It's warm-hearted, encouraging goodness, and Baoqiang's performance is on point.
-A film from 2010 that already has a sense of age.
-Went to watch it for some light-hearted stress relief and was not disappointed.
-Looking at it now, it can be regarded as a iconic film.
+An excellent comedy that touches on many social realities, exuding warmth, promoting goodness, with an on-point performance by Baoqiang Wang.
+It's surprising that a film from 2010 already feels nostalgic.
+Watched it for some light-hearted stress relief, and it did not disappoint.
+It can now be considered a phenomenon.